chaseaw/anRNAlab-Protocols/General/Plasmid-SubCloning.md

  **3.** While this is running, pour a 1% agarose gel with the smallest combs (12 wells) for downstream gel purification of the backbones.

- _It helps to dephosphorylate the 5′ ends of the plasmid (CIP) to prevent sealing without an insert during ligation._ <br/> _Unless you plan on using a cut out insert to subclone, you can add CIP directly after digestion._
+ _Dephosphorylate 5′ ends of the plasmid (CIP) to prevent sealing without an insert during ligation._ <br/> _Unless you plan on using a cut out insert to subclone, you can add CIP directly after digestion._

  **4.** Add 1 µL of Quick CIP to the RE reaction, and incubate for another 10 min at 37°C.